Fat Loss: Step 1.0

 What you Can't Count

-Dried fruits and vegetables: do not count
+Dried fruits and vegetables: do not count.

 Juices: Fruit and vegetable juices do not count.
+Even homemade.

 Added ingredients: Products with added sugars, oils, or sauces do not count, such as sweetened applesauce, marinara sauce, or store-bought hummus.